Reasons First Time Applicants are Denied Social Security Benefits

 - A statement — if applicant is under 18 — describing his or her functional limitations, compared to children that age without impairments, in acquiring and using information, attending to and completing tasks, interacting with others, moving about, manipulating objects, caring for himself/herself, etc.

 - Further evidence of disability — a special examination or medical test — is needed by the DDS.

 - Information from others: public and private agencies, schools, parents, care-givers, social workers, employers, or other practitioners (naturopaths, chiropractors, audiologists, etc.).

 - Additional information or consultative examinations are requested.

 If the evidence provided by your own medical sources is inadequate to determine if you meet the SSA’s strict definition of disabled, further proof may be sought by re-contacting the treating source for more information or clarification, or by arranging for a consultative examination (CE).

 The treating source is the preferred source for a CE—if qualified, equipped, and willing to perform the examination for the authorized fee.
-Even if only a supplemental test is required, the treating source is ordinarily the preferred source for this service.
 However, SSA’s rules provide for using an independent source (other than the treating source) for a CE or diagnostic study if: